Design Conditions for Intra-Group Learning of Sequence-Level Rewards: Token Gradient Cancellation: Bias of Min-Replace and failure of importance-sampling unbiasedness: effects, bounds, and testable predictions

-Since $\bar{s}_{\min} - \bar{s}_i \leq 0$, this bias is generally non-zero, implying that \textbf{Min-Replace optimizes a "more conservative, closer to the old policy" surrogate, not the original IS objective.}
+Because $\bar W_{\min,t} - \bar W_{i,t} \leq 0$, this bias is generally nonzero, meaning that \textbf{Min-Replace optimizes a more conservative surrogate objective closer to the old policy, not the original IS objective.}

-Additionally, an upper bound without extra assumptions can be given, characterizing how the bias grows as the "group-wise weight dispersion" increases:
+We can also give an upper bound requiring no additional assumptions, showing how the bias increases with the within-group dispersion of effective modulation:

-Thus, when the $\bar{s}_i$ within a group are more dispersed (especially with long-tail large ratios), the bias of Min-Replace becomes more pronounced; when they are close (within a trust region), the bias is smaller.
+Thus, the more dispersed the $\bar W_{i,t}$ values are within the group, especially with long-tailed large ratios or length-scaling differences, the larger the Min-Replace bias becomes.
+When the values are close, as in a trust region, the bias is small.

-\subsection{Bias-Variance Tradeoff: Why Min-Replace is Generally More Stable and Less Prone to Over-triggering Clipping Negative Feedback}
+\subsection{Bias-variance trade-off: why Min-Replace is usually more stable and less likely to trigger clipping feedback}